...

 You must meet the balance-of-family test.
 You meet the balance of family test if:

-at least half of your children and step-children are eligible children, or
+At least half of your children and step-children are eligible children, or

 there are more eligible children living in Australia than in any other single country